Abdy01/DVWA-Walkthrough/SQL-Injection/README.md

 ## About

-> A SQL injection attack consists of insertion or "injection" of a SQL query via the input data from the client to the application.<br />
+> A SQL injection attack consists of insertion or "injection" of a SQL query via the input data from the client to the application.<br/>
-> A successful SQL injection exploit can read sensitive data from the database, modify database data (insert/update/delete), execute administration operations on the database (such as shutdown the DBMS), recover the content of a given file present on the DBMS file system (load_file) and in some cases issue commands to the operating system.<br />
+> A successful SQL injection exploit can read sensitive data from the database, modify database data (insert/update/delete), execute administration operations on the database (such as shutdown the DBMS), recover the content of a given file present on the DBMS file system (load_file) and in some cases issue commands to the operating system.<br/>
-> SQL injection attacks are a type of injection attack, in which SQL commands are injected into data-plane input in order to effect the execution of predefined SQL commands.<br />
+> SQL injection attacks are a type of injection attack, in which SQL commands are injected into data-plane input in order to effect the execution of predefined SQL commands.<br/>
 > This attack may also be called "SQLi".

 Source: DVWA Documentation